umbibio/ConvNNet4TEM/README.md

   - `--outdir` type=str.
 Output directory to store eval and visualization results.
 Example: '/mnt/Visualizations/'
   - `--naming_pattern` type=str.
 Naming pattern of your checkpoints, corresponds with `--ckpt_name` for previos - training step, no need to include full path since if will look for this pattern in `--weights_path` directory.
 Example: '512_Unet'
   - `--csv_name` type=str.
 Name of .csv file that will store eval data.
 Example: 'eval.csv'
+  - `--contour_csv_name` type=str.
+Name of .csv file that will store area and arclen of prediction contour data.
+Example: 'contour.csv'
   - `--batch_size` type=int.
 Your typical batch size, but this time I suggest using number that is divisible by 8 without any remainder.
 Example: '16'
   - `--kernel_size` type=int.
 Kernel size of convolutions layers, must be the same as at training step.
 Example: 5.
   - `--threshold` type=float.
 IoU threshold for visualizations.
 Example: 0.5.